icmx/just-monorepo/README.md

 npm run build
 ```

-One can also build specific package, e.g. `npm run build:client`.
+One can also build a specific package, e.g. `npm run build:client`.

 Run live-reload for applications packages: